 Apply a few drops to a bandage and apply to your forearm.
 After 48 hours, remove the bandage and check for redness.

 If you experience any redness, itching, bumps, or your skin swells, remove the bandage immediately, rub a carrier oil on the area to dilute the essential oil, and do not use that essential oil topically.

 Some essential oils are called “hot” oils; they can cause a warming sensation when applied topically.

 Hot oils include:

-Spearmint and peppermint are considered cool oils, but they can cause irritation for some people.
+Spearmint and peppermint are considered cool oils when used in a low percentage dilution (1-2% only recommended).
+They can cause irritation for some people,

 Since these oils are warming on the skin, they are sometimes used for pain relief.
 They are usually blended with other oils so they are in a low concentration and don’t cause irritation.